-Council applies depreciation on a straight line whereas Nelson Airport Ltd has adopted the following policy in regard to certain classes of assets
+Council applies depreciation on a straight line whereas Nelson Airport Ltd has adopted the following policy in regard to certain classes of assets.

-Furniture, fittings and floor coverings Diminishing values
+Furniture, fittings and floor coverings

-Vehicles Diminishing values
+Vehicles

+Parking meters

+Equipment

-Parking meters Diminishing values
+Diminishing values

-Equipment Diminishing values
+Diminishing values

 The effect of these differences in accounting policy are not significant in Council's Financial Statements.